haozhexu/haozhexu.me/content/article/travelphotographySA/streetonisland.md

 ![Arch][island-26]

 Finally we came back to the small town where we got off the ferry.
-It's very empty, you have to see the wire pole to realise a sense of living.
+It's very empty, you have to see the wire pole to realize a sense of living.

 ![Wire Pole][island-27]

 Sometimes you see a human, less frequent than you see birds.
-I guess mobile phone is the limited way of reaching the world outside, while using her phone, she didn't feel lonely, and forgot the boundless sea behind.
+I guess mobile phone is the limited way of reaching the world outside while using her phone, she didn't feel lonely and forgot the boundless sea behind.

 ![People][island-28]